Russian orbital launch attempts in 2002

-Russian space forces, which operate the Plesetsk facility, conducted the launch on October 15 at 22:20 Moscow Time.
+Russian space forces, which operate the Plesetsk facility, conducted the launch from Pad No. 3 on October 15 at 22:20 Moscow Time.
 The mission was previously scheduled for October 9.
 The 6,425-kilogram Foton-M No. 1 was to be the first Russian orbital science mission, since the Koronas-F solar-research satellite entered orbit on July 31, 2001.
 Since then, an attempt to launch an experimental solar-sailing spacecraft on a sub-orbital trajectory has also failed.

-Foton-type satellites, built by TsSKB-Progress in the city of Samara, are based on the Vostok spacecraft and equipped with a capsule, which allows returning life-science and material-processing experiments back to Earth after two weeks in weightlessness.
+Foton-type satellites, built by TsSKB Progress in the city of Samara, are based on the Vostok spacecraft and equipped with a capsule, which allows returning life-science and material-processing experiments back to Earth after two weeks in weightlessness.
 The lost Foton had been the 13th in a series launched since 1985.
 It carried an array of European, US, Canadian, Japanese and Indonesian experiments with the total mass of 600 kilograms.

 The same type of rocket that failed to deliver Foton is also used to launch Russian manned Soyuz spacecraft.